6 DIY Acne-Fighting Face Masks You Can Make At Home To Clear Your Skin And Reduce Blackheads

 Benefits

 Aloe vera contains enzymes, minerals, vitamins, and fatty acids, which are all beneficial for acneic skin.
-Plus, it acts as an anti-swelling antibacterial, and antioxidant agent.
+Plus, it acts as an anti-swelling antibacterial, and antioxidant ingredient.
 For these reasons, aloe vera gel is often used in homemade face masks to relieve irritation and minimize acne.
-When combined with tea tree oil, it doubles the acne- and bacteria-fighting activities, working more effectively to kill bacteria and heal pimples.
+When combined with tea tree oil, it doubles the acne- and bacteria-fighting activities, working more effectively to kill bacteria and heal breakouts.

 Turmeric mask